cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/multi_service.md

 svr := server.NewServer(options...)

 ```

-You can distinguish each service/method with the usage shown before in middleware.
+You can distinguish each request by the service/method with the usage shown before.

 ### Distinguish Streaming/Non-Streaming Methods